-Many low-income households may not realize the ways that they can reduce their costs of energy.
-Programs like the Weatherization Assistance Program (WAP) helps qualifying households make their homes more energy efficient which makes their bills more affordable.
-Funding for this program comes from the Department of Energy, but is typically provided by the same agency that administers the Low Income Home Energy Assistance Program (LIHEAP).
+Many households may not realize the ways that they can reduce their costs of energy with assistance options like the low income weatherization assistance program (WAP).
+Programs like this help qualifying households make their homes more energy efficient which makes their bills more affordable.
+Funding for this federal weatherization assistance program comes from the Department of Energy but is typically provided by the same agency that administers the Low Income Home Energy Assistance Program (LIHEAP).

-If approved for this program, your local WAP provider will need to conduct an energy audit analysis and offer a recommended scope of work for the most cost-effective ways to conserve energy for your household.
+If approved for this home weatherization assistance program, your local WAP provider will need to conduct an energy audit analysis and offer a recommended scope of work for the most cost-effective ways to conserve energy for your household.

 An energy audit will review: